1DLAMBA/product-catalog-manager/README.md

 # product-catalog-manager
-A product catalog manager built with react.js.
+A product catalog manager built with react.js for BLUETECH SOLUTIONS.
 Including features like; String search, Filter by quantity and supplier

 # Technologies
 React.js: Frontend library for building user interfaces.